 I have been busy writing up my 1988 diary.
 It’s not complete as it finishes in April.
 However there is the odd entry as the year progresses – particularly about football(!) and my first few experiences of University life.

 You can select by clicking on the month to get all posts for that month, or simply select a day.
-But before that, here's a round up of 'other' 1988 events:
+But before that, here’s a round-up of ‘other’ 1988 events:

 1988 was the year of the first BBC Red Nose Day.
 At the Winter Olympics in Calgary Team GB could not repeat their success of 1980 and 1984 as they won no medals.
 Prince Charles narrowly avoided death by avalanche whilst skiing in Switzerland

 In a shocking spiral of events, the SAS shot dead 3 unarmed IRA members in Gibraltar.
 Then, in Milltown Cemetery, Ulster Freedom Fighter, Michael Stone killed six mourners at their funeral.
-Further violence then ensued at the funeral of these people as 2 British Army Corporals were murdered by mob after they accidentally drove into the funeral cortege.
+Further violence then ensued at the funeral of these people as 2 British Army Corporals were murdered by a mob after they accidentally drove into the funeral cortege.

 In sport, Graeme Hick made English cricket history by scoring 405 runs in a county championship match, GB and NI competed at the Seoul Olympics, and won 5 gold, 10 silver and 9 bronze medals.
-In the FA Cup final, Wimbledon F.C. famously defeated league champions Liverpool at Wembley.
+In the FA Cup final, Wimbledon F.C. famously defeated league champions Liverpool, at Wembley.
 In Liverpool itself, the Albert Dock was reopened by Prince Charles as a leisure and business centre including the Tate Liverpool.

 1988 saw the Piper Alpha oil rig disaster in the North Sea when 167 workers died.
 Paddy Ashdown was elected as leader of the Liberal Democrats.
 And, just in time for me to start at University, new licensing laws in England & Wales allowed pubs to stay open for 24 hours.
 There is no truth in the rumour that Douglas Hurd, then Home Secretary, announced the plans by telling us to ‘drink, drink, drink…’